Fast-growing quantum tech industry has well-paid jobs — and most don’t require a graduate degree

 The demand for quantum technology workers is so great, in fact, that major industry players, like IBM, SandboxAQ, Xanadu, Wolfram Research and others have entire teams dedicated to quantum education and workforce development.
 Those programs are aimed at building an inclusive and sustainable quantum workforce and addressing what some worry is, or will become, a quantum workforce shortage.
 The CQE has made workforce development a central part of its mission, too — and it is a major part of two CQE-led projects, the Economic Development Administration-designated Bloch Quantum Tech Hub and the US National Science Foundation Regional Innovation Engines (NSF Engines) Development Award: Advancing quantum technologies in the Midwest.

-“Quantum technologies have the potential to transform our society, and part of realizing that vision is building and nurturing a workforce that draws people with different backgrounds, skills, and perspectives,” said David Awschalom, the Liew Family Professor of Molecular Engineering and Physics at the University of Chicago and the director of the CQE.
+“Quantum technologies have the potential to transform our society, and part of realizing that vision is building and nurturing a workforce that draws people with different backgrounds, skills, and perspectives,” said David Awschalom, the Liew Family Professor in Molecular Engineering at the University of Chicago, a scientist at Argonne National Laboratory, and the director of the Chicago Quantum Exchange.
 “There will always be an important place for those with PhDs, but for the sector to scale, we will also need technicians, programmers, and even people who run the human resources, legal, marketing, and other functions associated with a growing quantum company.
 This field is growing rapidly, and that means the need for workers is growing rapidly, too.”

 Data-Driven Analysis